nicolaiskogheim/somegitconflicts/1_mini/README.md

 So, first things first: To abort the merge, and revert to the situation before `git merge feature`, you can run `git merge --abort`.
-Warning: This will undo the merge, and all changes you may have done while in this state to tracked files.
+*Warning*: This will undo the merge, and all changes you may have done while in this state to tracked files.
 *Note*: The `--abort` option was introduced somewhere after in Git 1.7, so if you are doing these exercises on the ifi servers, you must use